Mathematical foundations of adaptive isogeometric analysis: Introduction

 A first convergence result for adaptive finite elements for a 1D boundary value problem already dates back to~\cite{MR745088}.
 However, it took more than a decade until~\cite{MR1393904,MR1770058} proved plain convergence for the lowest-order FEM for the Poisson model problem in 2D.
 Generalizing those arguments, the works \cite{MR2413035,MR2832786} proved plain convergence $\| u - U_k \| \to 0$ for a large class of PDE model problems.

 Moreover, it took almost two decades to mathematically understand optimal convergence in the sense that $\| u - U_k \| = \OO((\#\QQ_k)^{-s})$, where $\#\QQ_k$ is proportional to the numbers of the degrees of freedom and the algebraic convergence rate $s > 0$ is as large as possible.
-The seminal work~\cite{bdd04} proves convergence with optimal algebraic rates for the 2D Poisson problem.
+The seminal work~\cite{bdd04} proves convergence with optimal algebraic rates for the 2D Poisson problem, discretized by lowest-order elements.
 While the analysis of~\cite{bdd04} requires an additional mesh coarsening step to prove optimal rates, this has been proved unnecessary in the work~\cite{stevenson07}, which was the first work that proved optimal convergence rates for the standard adaptive loop~\eqref{eq:intro:semr}.
+We note, however, that these developments originated from groundbreaking results on adaptive wavelet discretizations~\cite{MR1803124,MR1907380,MR2035007,MR2299773}, which analyzed optimality for a variety of problems in terms of the best $N$-term approximation.

-The groundbreaking ideas of~\cite{stevenson07} have then been extended to finite element methods for symmetric second-order linear elliptic PDEs in~\cite{ckns08}, general second-order linear elliptic PDEs in the setting of the Lax--Milgram lemma~\cite{cn12,ffp14}, and even for well-posed indefinite PDEs like the Helmholtz problem~\cite{bhp17}, see also~\cite{nv11} for an easy introduction to the topic focussing on the Poisson model problem.
+The seminal ideas of~\cite{stevenson07} have then been extended to finite element methods for symmetric second-order linear elliptic PDEs in~\cite{ckns08}, general second-order linear elliptic PDEs in the setting of the Lax--Milgram lemma~\cite{cn12,ffp14}, and even for well-posed indefinite PDEs like the Helmholtz problem~\cite{bhp17}, see also~\cite{nv11} for an easy introduction to the topic focussing on the Poisson model problem.
 For standard boundary element methods (BEMs) based on piecewise polynomials, \cite{fkmp13,gantumur13,ffkmp14,ffkmp15,affkmp17} obtained similar results.

 All these developments led to the identification of a unified framework of optimal adaptivity~\cite{cfpp14}, which consists of four \emph{axioms of adaptivity} that guarantee convergence of the adaptive loop~\eqref{eq:intro:semr} with optimal algebraic rates.